sergio-canovas/multiplicar/README.md

 Multiplicar
 ===========
 -Practice with node.
-Uso of FS module and promises.
+Use of FS module and promises.